---

 ```

-2. **Set columnstore policies on the continuous aggregate**
+2. **Set the columnstore policy on the continuous aggregate**

 Before you set up a columnstore policy on a continuous aggregate, you first set the [refresh policy](/docs/build/continuous-aggregates/refresh-policies/index.md).
-To prevent refresh policies from failing, set the columnstore policy interval so that actively refreshed regions are not compressed.
+To prevent refresh policies from failing, set the columnstore policy interval so that TimescaleDB does not convert actively refreshed regions to the columnstore.
 For example:

 1. Set the refresh policy: